 He made a sound like a laugh-that-wasn't.
 "Doubt it."

 Rack your brain.
 "Does that mean you're a... mutant or something?"
-Ooh, good guess; Jean Grey's school for special children is just up the Hudson, after all.
-Let it never be said that New York lacks for mutants!
+Jean Grey's school for special children is just up the Hudson, after all.
+Let it never be said that we lack for mutants!

 "...Sandro," he supplied.

 "'Sandro?'"
-Her nose wrinkled because she'd only heard a name like that once before.
+Her nose wrinkled.
 "Like the painter?
 Sandro Botticelli?"

-But, a few second later, her conclusion was proven wrong, because he suddenly stepped out into the street lighting.
+But, a few second later, her conclusion was proven wrong, because he suddenly stepped out into the street lighting, and she looked to him excitedly.
 He was tall.
 She wasn't quite five feet tall, and he was probably just shy of six and towered over her.
-He wore a heavy brown trench coat with a high collar and a hood, and his face was too shadowed to make out anything.
+He wore a heavy gray trench coat with a high collar and a hood, and his face was too shadowed to make out anything.
 He even kept his hands in his pockets.
 She could tell his shoulders were broad at least, and his limbs didn't look ungainly, and she could see the edges of some kind of curved weapon strapped against his back.